jollySleeper/Quoterm/README.md

 ## 🗑️ Uninstall

-Sorry to hear that this project didn't meet your expectations.
-Please help us with your feedback.
+If you decide to uninstall, we're sorry to hear that `quoterm` didn't meet your expectations.
+We appreciate your feedback.
-For uninstalling run `rm ~/.cargo/bin/quoterm` from terminal and delete the Quoterm foler using `rm -r quoterm` command.
+To uninstall, run `rm ~/.cargo/bin/quoterm` from terminal and delete the Quoterm folder using `rm -r quoterm` command.

 ## 🐛 Bugs or Requests